Registering OAuth Client in Timeline

 This option is selected by default.
 This grant type is used to exchange an authorization code for an access token.
 We recommended to use it since it has the most secure flow.

-Also, Timeline supports the PKCE addition for this grant type, which is recommended to use if you select the Authorization Code grant type.
+Also, Timeline supports the Proof Key for Code Exchange (PKCE) addition for this grant type, which is recommended to use if you select the Authorization Code grant type.

 It is a special type of token used to obtain additional access tokens.
 A refresh token has a longer lifespan, so it allows receiving new short-lived access tokens without having to collect credentials every time they expire.